Amundi Physical Metals plc: Final Terms -21-

 Ein Unternehmen der Crédit Agricole-Gruppe und/oder ihre verbundenen Unternehmen können Handels- oder Market-Making-Tätigkeiten nachgehen und Long- oder Short-Positionen in einem Metall, sonstigen Instrumenten oder derivativen Produkten, die auf dem Metall basieren oder mit ihm in Verbindung stehen, Metall auf eigene Rechnung oder auf Rechnung anderer halten bzw. verwalten.
 Die Unternehmen der Crédit Agricole-Gruppe können ebenfalls Wertpapiere ausgeben oder Finanzinstrumente in Verbindung mit Gold abschließen.
 Sollte ein Unternehmen der Crédit Agricole-Gruppe, direkt oder über seine verbundenen Unternehmen, einen Emittenten, eine Stelle, einen Verwalter, einen Sponsor oder Underwriter dieser Wertpapiere oder sonstiger Instrumente Dienste erbringen, können seine Interessen mit Hinsicht auf diese Produkte im Widerspruch zu jenen der Wertpapierinhaber stehen.
 Diese Tätigkeiten können den Wert der ETC-Wertpapiere und/oder den Wert des zugrunde liegenden Golds in Verbindung mit den ETC-Wertpapieren beeinträchtigen.

-ANEXO - Resumen específico de la emisión 8 de febrero de 2023
+ANEXO - Resumen específico de la emisión 21 de marzo de 2023

 RESUMEN A. INTRODUCCIÓN Y AVISOS A.1.1 Nombre y número de identificación de valores internacional (ISIN) de los valores Serie Amundi Physical Gold ETC con vencimiento en 2118 (la "Serie") emitida conforme al Programa de valores cotizados vinculados a metales preciosos garantizados.
 Código ISIN: FR0013416716.
 A.1.2 Identidad y datos de contacto del emisor, incluido su identificador de personas jurídicas (IPJ) Amundi Physical Metals plc (el "Emisor") es una sociedad limitada por acciones (public company limited by shares) constituida en Irlanda.
 Su domicilio social es 2nd Floor, Palmerston House, Fenian Street, Dublín 2 (Irlanda).
 El número de teléfono del Emisor es +353 1 905 8020 y su identificador de personas jurídicas es 635400OKXTE2YQC92T76.
 A.1.3 Identidad y datos de contacto de la autoridad competente que autoriza el Folleto Básico El Folleto Básico ha sido autorizado con arreglo al Reglamento (UE) 2017/1129 (el "Reglamento de Folletos") por el Banco Central de Irlanda como autoridad competente.
 Domicilio: New Wapping Street, North Wall Quay, Dublín 1.
 Número de teléfono: +353 1 224 6000.
 A.1.4 Fecha de aprobación del Folleto Básico El Folleto Básico (el "Folleto Básico") se aprobó el 17 de mayo de 2022 y podrá ser modificado y/o complementado en cada momento A.1.5 Aviso Este resumen se ha elaborado de acuerdo con el Artículo 7 del Reglamento de Folletos y debe leerse a modo de introducción al Folleto Básico.
 Toda decisión de invertir en los valores cotizados, garantizados y con recurso limitado vinculados al precio del Oro de esta Serie (los "Valores Cotizados") debe basarse en el análisis por el inversor del Folleto Básico en su conjunto, incluidos los términos definitivos conexos relativos a este Tramo (los "Términos Definitivos").
 Cualquier inversor puede perder la totalidad o parte del capital invertido.
 En caso de formulación ante un juzgado de reclamación relativa a información incluida en el Folleto Básico, el inversor demandante podría, con arreglo a la legislación nacional de los Estados miembros de la Unión Europea, tener que asumir los costes de traducción del Folleto Básico antes de incoar el procedimiento judicial.
 Se exige responsabilidad civil únicamente a las personas encargadas de presentar este resumen, incluidas posibles traducciones de este, pero solo en caso de que sea engañoso, impreciso o incoherente al leerse junto con las demás partes del Folleto Básico o no facilite, al leerse junto con las demás partes del Folleto Básico, información clave destinada a ayudar a los inversores a la hora de analizar si invertir en los Valores Cotizados.
 Este documento no constituye oferta o invitación para que cualquier persona suscriba o adquiera Valores Cotizados.
 Se ha elaborado en relación con los Términos Definitivos.
 B. INFORMACIÓN FUNDAMENTAL SOBRE EL EMISOR B.1 ¿Quién es el emisor de los valores?
 B.1.1 Domicilio, personalidad jurídica, IPJ, jurisdicción de constitución y país de actividad El Emisor se constituyó el 4 de diciembre de 2018 como public limited company en Irlanda con arreglo a la Ley de sociedades (Companies Act) de Irlanda de 2014, en su versión modificada, con número de inscripción 638962.
 Su número de identificación de personas jurídicas es 635400OKXTE2YQC92T76.
 B.1.2 Actividades principales El Emisor se ha constituido como entidad con fines especiales y ha establecido un programa (el "Programa") en cuyo marco podrán emitirse en cada momento Valores Cotizados vinculados al oro ("Oro" o "Metal").
 Cada Serie de Valores Cotizados que se emitan en el marco del Programa se vinculará y ofrecerá exposición al precio del Oro.
 B.1.3 Accionistas principales El capital social autorizado del Emisor asciende a 25 000 EUR, dividido en 25 000 acciones ordinarias de 1 EUR cada una, todas ellas emitidas y totalmente desembolsadas.
 Estas acciones las mantiene Cafico Trust Company Limited en fideicomiso con fines benéficos.
 B.1.4 Consejeros delegados fundamentales Los consejeros del Emisor son Rolando Ebuna, Máiréad Lyons y Mehdi Balafrej.
 B.1.5 Identidad del auditor de cuentas El auditor de cuentas del Emisor es KPMG Ireland.
 B.2 ¿Cuál es la información financiera fundamental relativa al Emisor?
 El Emisor ha publicado sus estados financieros auditados para el período comprendido entre el 1 de abril de 2021 y el periodo finalizado el 31 de marzo de 2022.
 La siguiente información ilustrativa se ha extraído del estado de situación financiera del Emisor a 31 de marzo de 2022: Total de activos corrientes (en USD) 4,849,082,199 Total de patrimonio neto (en USD) 34,899 Total de pasivos corrientes (en USD) 4,849,047,300 Total de patrimonio neto y pasivo (en USD) 4,849,082,199